o-omki/pet-adoption-network/README.md

   - `400 Bad Request`/`401 Unauthorized`: On error.

 - **GET /api/adoptions**
-  *Retrieves all adoption applications for the authenticated user (adopters view their submissions; shelter/individual owners view applications for their pets).*
+  *Retrieves adoption applications for the authenticated user (users view their submissions; pet owners view applications for their pets).
+Requires authentication.*
   **Response:**
   - `200 OK`: List of applications.

 - **GET /api/adoptions/{application_id}**
-  *Retrieves details of a specific adoption application.*
+  *Retrieves details of a specific adoption application.
+Requires authentication and ownership.*
   **Response:**
   - `200 OK`: Application details.
-  - `404 Not Found`: Application not found.
+  - `401 Unauthorized`/`403 Forbidden`/`404 Not Found`: On error.

 - **PUT /api/adoptions/{application_id}**
-  *Updates the status of an adoption application (e.g. approved, rejected), allowed for shelter representatives or the pet owner.*
+  *Updates the status of an adoption application (e.g. approved, rejected), allowed for the pet owner.
+Requires authentication.*
   **Request Body:**
   ```json
   {